ATDehkordi/DefoEye/README.md

 ### 📁 Getting Started

 A sample datasets are included with this repository ([here](example/)) to help you get started with **DefoEye**.

-They allow you to run the software, test its functionalities, and follow the tutorial.
+This allow you to run the software, test its functionalities, and follow the tutorial.

 You can also download S1 data of your own study region using DefoEye and start the TS-InSAR analysis!

 ---------------------------------------------------------------------------------------------